-If you got a late start on saving for college, how much should you save per month for older children?
+Just because your child isn’t a newborn doesn’t mean you can’t start a college savings plan.
+But, if you got a late start on saving for college, how much should you save per month for older children?
 The rule of thumb for benchmarking progress towards the college savings goal can suggest how much more you’ll need to save per month.

 The monthly contribution depends on the type of college, the age of the child (or the number of years until college enrollment) and the college savings goal.

-Monthly Contributions for Newborn Children
+Monthly College Savings for Newborn Children

 The one-third rule suggests that you should aim to save about one-third of future college costs.
 Like any major expense, people spread out the cost of college over time.
 If you use an even split, then one third should come from past income (savings), one third from current income and financial aid, and one third from future income (loans).